 On March 24, 2011, the governor signed Assembly Bill 99 (AB 99) into law.
 AB 99 established the Children and Families Health and Human Services Fund (Fund).
-As specified in the legislation, the fund will be used, upon appropriation, by the California State Legislature for health and human services.
-The bill requires \$1 billion of the combined state and local children and families funds to be deposited in the Fund for the 2011-12 fiscal year.
+As specified in the legislation, the Fund will be used, upon appropriation, by the California State Legislature for health and human services.
+AB 99 requires \$1 billion of the combined state and local children and families funds to be deposited in the Fund for the 2011-12 fiscal year.
 The amount required from each first five commission (AB 99 payment) represents 50% of the fund balance as of June 30, 2010.
-The liability for the Fresno Commission is \$16,659,721 and is due by June 30, 2012.
-In accordance with the legislation, no 2012-2013 commission revenues will be paid until the full AB 99 payment is made.
-Accordingly, the Commission has accrued the AB 99 obligation as a liability at June 30, 2011.
-The liability has been reflected as an extraordinary item in the financial statements.
-The Commission is vigorously litigating the issue with other commissions in the State of California, although the final resolution is unknown at this time.
+The liability for the Fresno Commission was \$16,660 and was due by June 30, 2012.
+However, the Children and Families Commission of Fresno County, along with other First 5 Commissions, filed a lawsuit against the State challenging the legality of